 unaware because of a lack of relevant information

 They are frightened.
 In me, they see their own daughters, just as

 ignorant, just as unmindful of all the truths and hopes they have brought to America.

-money or property brought by a woman to her husband at marriage
+money brought by a woman to her husband at marriage

 So when my brother gave her a sour look, Auntie said our mother was so thoughtless she had fled north in a big hurry, without taking the